 This is what it looks like on mobile.

-This pane will show when your personal followers are most active.
+This TikTok analytics pane will show when your personal followers are most active.

 You can also find this information on a desktop by logging into your account and selecting “View analytics” under your profile.
 This gives a more detailed view, like below.
 You can also download your data from the desktop dashboard.

-This is invaluable information because it shows not just when users are generally active on TikTok, but when your own followers are active.
+This is invaluable information because it shows not just when TikTok users are generally active, but when your own followers are active.
 This can help you figure out the best posting schedule for your brand.